pownjs/tips/README.md

 It is that easy.
 Once your tip is accepted it will become part of the Pown.js distribution and available for everyone to see.

+## Why Getting Tips

+Even the best hackers forget how to do common things and need to look things up - usually online.
+Pown Tips provides a reference of common scenarios available at your fingertips.

 ## Quickstart

 From the same directory as your project's package.json, install this module with the following command: